-Secure tenants can request to keep a pet.
+Secure and Fixed term tenants can request to keep a pet.
 The Council may withhold permission for Introductory Tenants where the keeping of a pet will require changes to be made to the home and this would require permission under the alterations and improvements policy.
 Leaseholders must request permission in writing from the Leasehold Officer.

-5.3 Considering the Request for a Pet
+5.3 Considering the Request to keep a Pet

-The Council will consider the type of property and animal when considering a request for a pet.
+The Council will consider the type of property and animal when considering a request to keep a pet.